Aimnos/Dcoder-Challenges/README.md

 - [ ] Equal Strings
 - [ ] Prime Subarray
 - [ ] Tournament
-- [ ] Sherlock plays The Great Game
+- [ ] Sherlock Plays the Great Game
 - [ ] The Game of Brackets
-- [ ] Find the majority element in array.
+- [ ] Find the Majority Element in Array.
-- [ ] The alphabet pool
+- [ ] The Alphabet Pool
 - [ ] The Prime Search
 - [ ] Arrays and Merging
-- [ ] Great Power comes with great responsibility
+- [ ] Great Power Comes with Great Responsibility
 - [ ] Play with Sequences and Subsequence
-- [ ] The boring Sets
+- [ ] The Boring Sets
 - [ ] Fit Me In
 - [ ] The Cool Numbers